funkycodeblog/blogengine/FunkyCode.Blog.Inf.ScriptEngine/Articles/vs-code-gen-ext/vs-code-gen-ext.md

 <!-- Date: 20181222  -->

 <!-- #header -->
 I am a big fan of code generation.
 I would like to have code typed instantly after it is designed in my head.
-It seems that there’s popular belief that what could be done in this subject was done in Resharper.
-To my regret, I haven’t found many solutions.
+It seems that there's popular belief that what could be done in this subject was done in Resharper.
+To my regret, I haven't found many solutions.
 But those which I found are great.
 <!-- #endheader -->

 ### 1. Object Exporter

 Object Exporter allows you to export whole object data to .NET code.

-Under this link, there’s nice animation which illustrates the whole concept.
+Under this link, there's nice animation which illustrates the whole concept.

 [Link](https://marketplace.visualstudio.com/items?itemName=OmarElabd.ObjectExporter)